AndyCW/MovesenseDotNet/README.md

 Movesense .NET SDK for Xamarin Android and Xamarin iOS.
 Xamarin Forms supported for both shared project and shared library configurations.

-## NEW RELEASE Movesense[]().Net V2.3 February 2020
+## NEW RELEASE Movesense[]().Net V2.44 May 2020

-* Latest MDS Libraries supported in this release. v1.39.0 of the Android and iOS MDS Libraries are wrapped by this plugin.
-Install Plugin.Movesense v2.3 or later from NuGet to get this update.
+* Latest MDS Libraries supported in this release. v1.44.0 of the Android and iOS MDS Libraries are wrapped by this plugin.
+Install Plugin.Movesense v2.44.0 or later from NuGet to get this update.
-* [v2.3] Mdslib 1.39.0 libraries
+* [v2.44.0] Mdslib 1.44.0 libraries
 * [v2.0.5] 64 bit targets fully supported.
 * [v2.0.5] Adds new method GetDetailedTimeAsync.
 Fixes issues with SetTime and modificationTimestamp in GetLogEntries.